Summary of the Discseel® Procedure for Your Doctor

 Fusions cannot address annular tears and leaks, so they cannot reduce pain caused by leaky discs.
 Furthermore, fusions create detrimental forces on adjacent discs causing “adjacent segment accelerated degeneration.”
 Additionally, surgical discectomy itself causes worsened annular defects, which causes “same segment accelerated degeneration.”

-The Discseel® Procedure utilizes the FDA approved Fibrin made by Baxter Pharmaceutical to first seal annular tears, then stimulate disc tissue growth, permanently repairing disc pathology.
-A randomized, controlled study confirms the ability of Baxter’s Fibrin to grow discs and was awarded the NASS Outstanding Paper.
+The Discseel® Procedure utilizes the FDA-approved Fibrin made by Baxter Pharmaceutical off-label to first seal annular tears, then stimulate disc tissue growth, permanently repairing disc pathology.
+A randomized, controlled study confirms the ability of Baxter’s Fibrin off-label use to grow discs and was awarded the NASS Outstanding Paper.
 Prospective investigations pending publication confirm statistically significant outcomes in all measurements of low back and leg pain, function, mental health, and quality of life.
 Safety and efficacy profiles of the Discseel® Procedure surpass all spine surgery study results.

-Fibrin (Baxter Pharmaceutical), and not stem cells or other such biologics, is utilized in the Discseel® Procedure because it is an excellent bio-adhesive that remains within annular defects, whereas studies demonstrate that other biologics, such as stem cells, have poor ability to remain within torn and leaky discs.
-Baxter’s FDA approved Fibrin is an excellent tissue bio-adhesive with a long history of successfully treating heart, brain, spine, and other tissue and organs.
+Fibrin (Baxter Pharmaceutical) is utilized in the Discseel® Procedure because it is an excellent bio-adhesive that remains within annular defects, whereas studies demonstrate that other biologics, such as stem cells, have poor ability to remain within torn and leaky discs.
+Baxter’s FDA-approved Fibrin is an excellent tissue bio-adhesive with a long history of successfully treating heart, brain, spine, and other tissue and organs.

 The Discseel® Procedure is not to be confused with stem cells or other treatments not demonstrating efficacy through rigorous studies.